vijendra1125/Custom-Faster-RCNN-Using-Tensorfow-Object-Detection-API/README.md

 ###### Label the data
 Now its time to label your training data.
 We will be doing it using labelImg library.
 To download this library use [THIS LINK](https://github.com/tzutalin/labelImg).
 Once you have labelImg library downloaded on your PC, run lableImg.py.
 Select *JPEGImages* directory by clicking on *Open Dir* and change your save directory to *Annotations* by clicking on *Change Save Dir*.
-Now all you need to do is to draw rectangles around the you are planning to detect and save it so that Annotations will get saved as .xml file in *Annotations* folder.
+Now all you need to do is to draw rectangles around the you are planning to detect after clicking on *Create RectBox* and save it so that Annotations will get saved as .xml file in *Annotations* folder.

 ![screenshot 2018-10-02 01 08 08](https://user-images.githubusercontent.com/5885636/46311801-eb8c8080-c5e0-11e8-8444-aa45e39b1414.png)